Sidorakh/uuid.gml/README.md

 uuid.gml
 --

-Some helper functions to work with UUID's in your GameMaker applications
+Some helper functions to work with UUIDs and Snowflakes in your GameMaker applications

 ## What are UUIDs?
 Universally Unique Identifiers (UUID's) are a 128 but label used to identify objects uniquely.
 While the probability of a UUID being unique is not zero, the chances of a correctly generated UUID being duplicated in the same system is negligible.